 This separation of deterministic (0/1) schedulability analysis and stochastic reliability analysis is a natural simplification of the total analysis.
-This because the deterministic schedulability analysis unfortunately is quite pessimistic, since it assumes that a missed deadline in the worst case is equivalent to always missing the deadline whereas the stochastic analysis extend the knowledge of the system by telling how often a deadline is violated.
+This is because the deterministic schedulability analysis unfortunately is quite pessimistic, since it only considers the worst case, i.e., it does not distinguish the case when the deadline is only missed in the (possibly very rare) worst case from the case when the deadline is always missed.